 While in the Standby Mode, the AC input of the inverter is continually monitored.
 Whenever AC power falls below the low AC voltage trip voltage (90VAC default setting for 120VAC), the inverter automatically transfers back to the Invert Mode with minimum power interruption to your appliances - as long as the inverter is turned on.
-The transfer from Standby mode to Inverter mode occurs in approximately 10 milliseconds.
-And it is even shorter from Inverter mode to Standby mode.
+The transfer from Standby mode to inverter mode occurs in approximately 10 milliseconds.
+And it is even shorter from inverter mode to Standby mode.

-This transfer time is usually fast enough to keep your equipment (including computers) powered up, thus our inverter can be used as a line interactive UPS.
+This transfer time is usually fast enough to keep your equipment (including computers) powered up, thus our inverter can be used as a line interactive UPS in applications that allow for 10ms transfer.